Hieromon/AutoConnect/mkdocs/otaserver.md

 ### <i class="fas fa-server"></i> Update server for the AutoConnectUpdate class

-The above series of actions by the AutoConnectUpdate class requires a cooperated update server.
-You need to place the update server in a reachable location on the network.
-AutoConnect provides the update server scripts implemented in Python.
-This server script is implemented to fit with the AutoConnectUpdate class as a client agent for updating.
-Also, it exists for each corresponding version of Python 2 or 3.[^2]
+The above series of operations using AutoConnectUpdate class requires an update server that can work with it.
+AutoConnect provides an update server script implemented in Python.
+This server script conforms to a sketch that uses the AutoConnectUpdate class as an update client agent.[^2]

+In the OTA platform, you can place the update server operated by the script in a location that is reachable from the ESP module on the network.

 [^2]: The folders containing the script:
 For Python2: *AUTOCONNECT\_LIBRARY\_PATH*/src/updateserver/python2